 WAV format: Bitrate = 9 bit, sampling frequency = 16 kHz

 MP3 format: Bitrate – 64 kbit/s, sampling frequency = 16 kHz

-This will allow for maximum sound quality using the Zadarma Phone System.
+This will allow for maximum sound quality from the Zadarma Phone System.

-If you choose the text to voice option, the text you have entered will be automatically read by the system.
+If you choose the text to voice option, the text you have entered is automatically read by the system.
 You can enter 5 to 100 characters.

 3. Incoming Call Scenarios

-(“My PBX” – “Incoming calls and voice menu”) optional setting
+(“My PBX” – “Incoming calls and IVR”) optional setting

 You can setup an Interactive Voice Response system (IVR), where the caller is routed to an extension or a voicemail based on the button they push on their phone when they call you.

 Press 3: Send a fax;